1190 Hornby

 Our team brings strength and a depth of experience in investing in, delivering and managing critical Canadian infrastructure projects.
 Above all, we pride ourselves in understanding and supporting government public policy objectives beyond just the infrastructure that we deliver and on the strong, long term relationships we forge with our industry and government partners.
 Concert’s core values of integrity, service and quality drive our team’s business approach.

-Having joined Concert Infrastructure at its inception in 2010, Derron leads the strategy, origination, development, investment, financing, and asset management activities of the Concert Infrastructure Fund.
-Over a twenty-year period, Derron has an extensive track record of successfully leading the planning, financing, delivery and management of complex public private partnership infrastructure projects and multi-disciplinary teams on behalf of both government and private sector entities.
+Over a 23-year period, Derron has an extensive track record of successfully leading the planning, financing, delivery and management of complex public private partnership infrastructure projects and multi-disciplinary teams on behalf of both government and private sector entities.
 With this experience he brings a unique perspective and understanding of the Canadian infrastructure market as well as the intersection between government and private sector business.
 A graduate of the Royal Military College of Canada and Dalhousie University, prior to his career in infrastructure, Derron was a maritime warfare officer in the Royal Canadian Navy.

 Ian Podmore